-Biden’s first address to Congress is invite-only
+President Biden’s first address to Congress is invite-only

 The Capitol plaza remains behind fencing erected after the mob of Donald Trump supporters descended on Jan.
 6, sacking the building and disrupting the vote to certify Biden’s presidential win.
 Five people died, including a Capitol police officer.
 The riot was a massive law enforcement and governmental failure.
 Hundreds of people were charged in the insurrection.

 There also had been a second, razor-wire tipped fence that blocked off city streets around the Capitol but that has since come down.
 Soon after it was removed, a man rammed his car into two Capitol police officers, killing one.
 It’s likely that streets will be blocked off anew for Wednesday’s event.
+And a 22-year-old Virginia man was caught by Capitol police scaling the fence Monday.
+He was taken into custody.

 Law enforcement officials never go into too much detail about security so would-be attackers aren’t tipped off.
 But Plati said they’ve taken into account recent events, and also have watched other major U.S. events, like the verdict in the Derek Chauvin trial in Minneapolis and the response to it.